TheWizardsOfOrd/Elements/README.md

 Moreover, Elements include a more recent version of the inscribed libraries.
 For example, the inscribed p5.js as a part of Elements is v1.9.0 compared to v1.6.0 with OCM Dimensions.

-Downside of Elements?
-Ordinal's built-in compression is a brand new feature.
-It might not be widely supported just yet.

 ## Need help?

 Join us in [The Wizards of Ord Discord](https://discord.com/invite/TheWizardsOfOrd) and we'll figure it out.
 Alternatively, tweet [@lifofifo](https://twitter.com/lifofifo) on X.